 It’s very easy to compare yourself to others and wonder why you can’t get to 3K followers on Instagram because Amanda the Australian blogger has done it but you’re only at 200.
-However, it’s important to remember that you have a unique business and a distinctive offering—and it wouldn’t do for us all to be the same.
+However, it’s important to remember that you have a different business and a unique offering – and it wouldn’t do for us all to be the same.

 There’s only one you in this world, and that’s your superpower.
 It’s something to be celebrated.

 We should use other people’s achievements to lift us up and empower us; after all, if Amanda the Australian blogger has got to 3K on Instagram—then who says you can’t either?
 The chances are, she’s only there already because she’s been on Instagram longer.